alexwlchan/alexwlchan.net/src/_drafts/safari-tabs.md

 (I currently have 182 tabs.)

 Occasionally I keep a tab open because I want to look at it later, but most of these are tabs I just haven't closed yet -- and which I could recreate easily if needed.
-For example, when I want to see our planning board, it's easier to open a new tab than find the existing tab.
+For example, when I want to see our planning board, it's faster to open a new tab than find the existing tab.
-I look at the board several times a day, so it ends up in several different tabs – and they all sink into the background mass of windows on my computer.
+I look at the board several times a day, so I open several different tabs – and they all sink into the background mass of windows on my computer.

 This might seem ridiculous, but it works for me.
 I have a bunch of [Alfred shortcuts](https://www.alfredapp.com) set up to open different bookmarks, which means I can get to important URLs quickly -- and my computer is powerful enough that I don't feel the drag of all the tabs.
 It's just as snappy with 300 tabs as with 3.

-But all these ephemeral tabs do make it harder to find the few tabs I do want to look at later -- so I wrote a script that cleans them up.
+But all these repetitive tabs make it harder to find the few tabs I do want to look at later -- so I wrote a script that cleans them up.
 I run this at the end of each day, and a bunch of tabs get closed.

-I'm using JavaScript for Automation (JXA) for this script -- I've been trying to learn more JavaScript for my day job, and JXA seems like a potential step up from AppleScript.
+I'm using JavaScript for Automation (JXA) for this script -- I've been trying to learn more JavaScript for my day job, and JXA seems like a step up from AppleScript.
 I still get all the automation hooks in macOS, but I don't have to suffer AppleScript's control flow or string handling.

 [osascript]: https://ss64.com/osx/osascript.html